TheJacksonLaboratory/splicing-pipelines-nf/docs/run_on_sumner.md

     ```
     </details>

-### 2. Setup your own configuration file
+### b.
+Setup `NF_splicing_pipeline.config`

-Here you will be [adding your own custom config](https://nf-co.re/usage/configuration#custom-configuration-files)

-The config file will likely be specific to your user and analysis. **You do not need to edit the pipeline code to configure the pipeline**.

-To create your own custom config (to specify your input parameters) you can copy and edit this [example config](../conf/examples/MYC_MCF10A_0h_vs_MYC_MCF10A_8h.config) file.
+This config file will be specific to your user and analysis. **You do not need to edit the pipeline code to configure the pipeline**.
+If you already created a `NF_splicing_pipeline.config` during the trim test, you can modify it.
+Otherwise, to create your own custom config (to specify your input parameters) you can copy and edit this [example config](../conf/examples/MYC_MCF10A_0h_vs_MYC_MCF10A_8h.config) file.

+**You must name your config file `NF_splicing_pipeline.config`**
+**The `readlength` here should be the read length you wish to trim all reads to, as determined by trim test**

-The file contains example parameters you can find more information on all available parameters [here](usage.md#all-available-parameters) and see their default values in [`nextflow.config`](../nextflow.config).
+Find more information on all available parameters [here](usage.md#all-available-parameters) and see their default values in [`nextflow.config`](../nextflow.config). **NOTE**: You do not need to specify all parameters if the default parameter is acceptable

 You will need to specify the path to your `reads` and `rmats_pairs` input files.
 This string can be a relative path from the directory which you run Nextflow in, an absolute path or even a link.

-### 3. Run the pipeline
+### c.
+Run the pipeline!

-Once you have created the input files and config then you can run the Nextflow pipeline using the [`main.pbs`](../main.pbs) script.
-You will need to modify the `main.pbs` script so that it runs the pipeline with your config profile and the `sumner` profile, for example:
+If you have not done so already, create a new run directory within the appropriate dataset directory with the following format: runNumber_initials_date `run1_LU_20200519`.
+Ensure you have `NF_splicing_pipeline.config` in this directory.

+Run the pipeline!
 ```
-./nextflow run main.nf -config /path/to/my_file.config -profile base,sumner -resume
+sbatch /projects/anczukow-lab/splicing_pipeline/splicing-pipelines-nf/main.pbs
 ```

-Then [run the `main.pbs` script](../README.md#quick-start-on-sumner-jaxs-hpc) to submit jobs to the cluster.
+**NOTE: if running on cloud we don't have main.pbs set up yet**

+# Below has not been updated yet (5/19/20)
-### Examples
+## Examples

 See [`MYC_MCF10A_0h_vs_MYC_MCF10A_8h.config`](../conf/examples/MYC_MCF10A_0h_vs_MYC_MCF10A_8h.config) for an example analysis comparing the 0h and 8h timepoints